merely-useful/py-rse/index.md

             msg = f'{fname} not processed: File does not exist' logging.warning(msg)
         except PermissionError:
-            msg = f'{fname} not processed: No permission to read' logging.warning(msg)
+            msg = f'{fname} not processed: No read permission' logging.warning(msg)
         except Exception as error:
             msg = f'{fname} not processed: {error}'